secure-software-engineering/secucheck/README.md

 mvn clean install -DskipTests
 ````

-* Then, in secucheck project, under the SecuCheck-Magpie module, use the generated jar-with-dependency jar to use SecuCheck in IDE.
+* Then, in secucheck project, under the SecuCheck-Magpie module, use the generated jar-with-dependency jar (in target directory) to use SecuCheck in IDE.

-* In secucheck project, under the secucheck-cmd module, use the generated jar-with-dependency jar to use SecuCheck through command line prompt.
+* In secucheck project, under the secucheck-cmd module, use the generated jar-with-dependency jar (in target directory) to use SecuCheck through command line prompt.